Time-Efficient Algorithms for Nash-Bargaining-Based Matching Market Models: Introduction

-The recent computer science revolutions of the Internet and mobile computing led to the launching of highly impactful and innovative matching markets such as Adwords, Uber and Airbnb, and in turn led to a major revival of the area of matching markets, e.g., see \cite{Simons} and \cite{MM-book}.
-With that came the realization that the algorithmic aspects of this area are far from settled, e.g., see \cite{Vazirani2021general, Garg-ADHZ} for basic algorithmic insights obtained recently.
+The recent computer science revolutions of the Internet and mobile computing led to the launching of highly impactful and innovative one-sided and two-sided matching markets, such as online advertisement platforms (Google Ads), ride-hailing services (Uber, Lyft), food delivery services (Doordash, Uber Eats), vacation rentals (Airbnb, VRBO), freelancing (Taskrabbit, Upwork) and online dating services (Match.com, OkCupid).
+In turn it led to the formation of the new area of online and matching-based market design, e.g., see \cite{Simons} and \cite{MM-book}.
 Our paper is motivated by this challenge and opportunity.